Hitchwiki/hitchhiking-data-standard/README.md

 - close the proposal issue with a `accepted` comment and if a `object_name.md` add an `Approved` checkbox to it.
 - inform applications like `hitchmap.com` about the extension/ change of the standard to make it come alife.

+The sole creation of this standard provides an overview of the breadth and depth of dimensions of hitchhiking that stems from indivudual experiences and interviews with the broader community.

 ## The corresponding Nostr event
 ```
 {